Food of Nepal: What the Food Is Like + 12 Traditional Nepali Dishes You Need To Try

 Another type of alcohol of Nepal is called Tongba.
 The brewing process of this drink is slightly different, where it is brewed from millet without water being added.
 The fermented millet is then soaked in hot water, producing the final product.
 This typical beverage from the mountainous region of Eastern Nepal is popular among the Rai, Limbu and Sherpa tribes.

-I hope this post has left you smiling and given you a better idea of the type of food and the most popular + traditional dishes consumed throughout this beautiful country.
+I hope this post has left you smiling and given you a better idea of the type of food from Nepal and the most popular + traditional dishes consumed throughout this beautiful country.

 I’m willing to bet you’re pretty hungry for some tasty Nepalese food right about now.